 * Set them up for success.
 During the presentation make sure they are sitting properly at the table – legs down and hands on their lap, or with legs crossed and hands in their lap when working on the floor.

 * Add a bit of fun.
 I found that my child had no interest in the sandpaper letters and numbers.
-The 3-period lesson was too boring for her and she would quickly lose her interest.
-So I decided to add a bit of fun to it by incorporating “What is missing” game as the third period in a lesson.
-At the end instead of asking her “what is this sound” I hid sandpaper letter board behind my back or turned it face down and asked her what is missing.
+The 3-period lesson was too boring for her and she would quickly lose interest.
+So I decided to add a bit of fun to it by incorporating the “What is missing” game as the third period in a lesson.
+In the end instead of asking her “what is this sound” I hid the sandpaper letterboard behind my back or turned it face down and asked her what is missing.
 Oh boy, did it change her attitude?
 Now the sandpaper letters and numbers come as the first request.